An Te Liu: Art practice

-Liu’s work has also been featured in several international biennial exhibitions — the 2017 Chicago Architecture Biennial: Make New History (curated by Sharon Johnston and Mark Lee), Shine a light: 2014 Canadian Biennial of the National Gallery of Canada (curated by Josée Drouin-Brisebois and Jonathan Shaughnessy; cat.), the 2009 EVA International Ireland Biennial: Reading the City (curated by Angelika Nollert and Yilmaz Dziewior; cat.), and the 11th Venice Biennale of Architecture: Out There: Architecture Beyond Building (curated by Aaron Betsky; cat.).
-For the latter, Liu created his seminal installation, Cloud, which was subsequently acquired by SFMOMA.
+Liu’s work has also been featured in several international biennial exhibitions such as the 2017 Chicago Architecture Biennial Make New History, the 2014 Canadian Biennial of the National Gallery of Canada Shine a light, the 2009 EVA International Ireland Biennial Reading the City, and the 11th Venice Biennale of Architecture Out There: Architecture Beyond Building.
+For the latter, Liu created his installation, Cloud, which was subsequently acquired by SFMOMA.

-In 2007-8 Liu was awarded the International Artist Residency of the Künstlerhaus Bethanien, Berlin by the Canada Council for the Arts.
+For 2007-2008, Liu was awarded the International Artist Residency of the Künstlerhaus Bethanien, Berlin by the Canada Council for the Arts.
 Among other honors, he received the Emerging Voices Award from the Architectural League of New York (2007) and was Finalist for the Sovereign Asian Art Prize (2015).
 Liu has won first prize in several public art competitions, including the SWN Neuss competition, Düsseldorf (2009), the Concord Park competition, North York (2016), and the Park Hyatt competition, Toronto (2019).

-Liu has been the recipient of several peer-awarded individual research and creation grants, including those given by the Graham Foundation for Advanced Studies in the Fine Arts (2002-3), the Canada Council for the Arts (2003-4, 2006-7, and 2011-12), the Ontario Arts Council (2004, 2007, 2011, and 2015), the Toronto Arts Council (2003-4, 2006-7, and 2015), and the Connaught Fund (2002-2003).
+Liu has been the recipient of several peer-awarded individual research and creation grants, including those given by the Graham Foundation for Advanced Studies in the Fine Arts (2002-3), the Canada Council for the Arts (2003-4, 2006-7, and 2011–12), the Ontario Arts Council (2004, 2007, 2011, and 2015), the Toronto Arts Council (2003-4, 2006-7, and 2015), and the Connaught Fund (2002-2003).

 As an artist and academic, Liu has been an invited speaker and symposium participant at various venues including the Whitney Museum of American Art, Power Plant Centre for Contemporary Art, Witte de With Center for Contemporary Art, Architectural League of New York, Université de Paris I-Panthéon Sorbonne, BASE Beijing, Yale University School of Architecture, California College of the Arts, Verein zur Förderung von Kunst und Kultur Berlin, MOCA Toronto, University of Illinois, USC School of Architecture, McGill University, National Gallery of Canada, Kitchener-Waterloo Art Gallery, and most recently, SMU Meadows School of the Arts.

+In 2017, Liu held his first solo exhibition at Anat Ebgi Gallery ANAT EBGI GALLERY in Los Angeles, "Transmission".
+The show was featured in The Los Angeles Times Review: From packaging material to modern totem: The wry art of An Te Liu, Art Review An Te Liu: Transmissions, reviewed by Andrew Berardini, and Artforum An Te Liu.

+In 2020, An Te Liu and Alejandro Cardenas exhibited a two person show at Anat Ebgi Gallery Alejandro Cardenas & An Te Liu.

+In 2022, Liu was featured in his second LA solo exhibition, "Low Fidelity" An Te Liu: Low Fidelity at Anat Ebgi Gallery ANAT EBGI GALLERY.
+The show was featured in Visual Art Source Visual Art Source.